-- Line cake pans, muffin pans, and other baking pans with small sheets of parchment to prevent baked goods from sticking.
+- Line cake pans, muffin pans, and other baking pan with small sheets of parchment to prevent baked goods from sticking.
 Use a small dab of butter on each corner to prevent the edges from curling as you’re working.

 - Sift ingredients onto parchment paper and create a funnel to reuse the excess.

-Plastic wrap, also known as cling wrap, shrink wrap, and Saran wrap, allows oxygen and water moisture to permeate, which can extend the freshness of produce.
+Plastic wrap, also known as cling wrap, shrink wrap, and Saran wrap, allow oxygen and water moisture to permeate, which can extend the freshness of produce.
 Plastic wrap can be microwaved, but it’s best for quick refrigeration and storage.